ElazarK/content-docs/playbooks/Indicator_Pivoting-DomainTools_Iris.md

-Gathers data though pivots that share a common attribute with a domain.
+Gathers data through pivots that share a common attribute with a domain.
 For instance, pivoting on an IP Address will give you back all domains related to that IP address.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.